 What is coronavirus, where is it right now, and are there any travel risks?

-Coronavirus Disease 2019 (COVID-19) has been officially reported in the U.S. Here is a link from the CDC that tracks and makes daily updates regarding the illness.
+Coronavirus Disease 2019 (COVID-19) has been officially reported in the U.S.

 If you are a service provider that is traveling to different countries within the next month or two, it's important to stay up-to-date on the travel risks associated with entering certain countries.
 The CDC has created a travel risk assessment map that lays out the associated travel risk level or travel restrictions/bans by country, including transmission and restriction on entry to the United States: COVID-19 information for Travelers .
 Further, the CDC has an FAQ page related to travel and the virus and when they recommend cancelling or postponing trips depending on your destination: Travel: Frequently Asked Questions and Answers .

 As of March 11, 2020, the World Heath Organization has declared Covid-19 as a "pandemic", which means that WHO believes a community spread will eventually happen, and that governments and health systems need to ensure they are prepared for that.
 And, now, as of March 16, 2020, the Center for Disease Control has recommended that for the next 8 weeks, organizers cancel or postpone in-person events that consist of 50 people or more throughout the U.S. This is merely a "recommendation" which means its a guidance directive to state governments.
 Thus, it will be in state government officials hands to issue actual mandates and government orders to ban such events (and some states have already officially done so).